 Rapsodo Mobile Launch Monitor Review

 We recently got our hands on the Rapsodo Mobile Launch Monitor, which retails at £549 - a snip compared to many other launch monitors out there like the Foresight Sports GCQuad and SkyTrak.
 So how did it perform in practice and does it represent good value for golfers looking to get the perfect home golf set up?
-We took it to the range to put it through its paces.
+We took it to the range to see what it had to offer.

 Watch Joel Tadman test the Rapsodo MLM up against the Foresight Sports GC2

-Although navigating through the app on a small screen is a touch fiddly, the graphics are really impressive and the data stacked up very well with what we were accustomed to, with subtle differences in strike creating small changes in launch and carry distance.
+Although navigating through the app on a small screen is a little bit fiddly, the graphics are genuinely impressive and the data matched up very well with what we were accustomed to, with subtle differences in strike creating corresponding changes in launch and carry distance.

-The shot library displays your completed session in an easy-to-digest grid format, including an overhead dispersion graph.
-There were a few anomalies that were easily discounted, and would be nice to able to see our spin numbers, but the information on offer is more than enough to form valid opinions about your club performance.
+The shot library feature displays your completed session in a very easy-to-digest grid format, which includes an overhead dispersion graph.
+There were a few anomalies that were easily discounted, and it would be nice to able to see our spin numbers, but the information on offer is more than enough to form valid opinions about your club and swing performance.

-It is only compatible with iPhone 7 and up and iPad 2017 and up in outdoor mode and iPhone 8 and up and iPad pro in net mode, which will leave Android users left wanting, but it hopes to be compatible with Android devices very soon.
-It’s compact size and lightweight design make it easily portable in the carry case and the LED system lets you know when you’re ready to hit.
+The Rapsodo MLM is only compatible with the iPhone 7 and beyond and the iPad 2017 and up in outdoor mode, and iPhone 8 and up and iPad pro in net mode, which will leave Android users left wanting.
+It should be noted, that the new Rapsodo MLM II device is now compatible with android, so there are now options if you're not an Apple convert!

 Joel has worked in the golf industry for over 12 years covering both instruction and more recently equipment.
 He now oversees all product content here at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader find exactly what they are looking for.
 So whether it's the latest driver, irons, putter or laser rangefinder, Joel has his finger on the pulse keeping up to date with the latest releases in golf.
 He is also responsible for all content on irons and golf tech, including distance measuring devices and launch monitors.